ktorn/completium-landing/docs/dapp-tools/tutorials/tuto6.md

 ## Call entry points

-The goal here is to set the state machines to `Completed` state.
+The goal here is to set the state machine to `Completed` state.
 Use the following commands to transit the machine:

 ```
 completium-cli call 6-state_machine.arl
 ```

 ```
 completium-cli call 6-state_machine.arl
 ```

 ```
 completium-cli call 6-state_machine.arl